francois-le-ko4la/docstring-to-markdown/README.md

 ```
 <pre>

-If module name is a module file =&gt; True
+If module name is a module file => True
-Else if the module name is a package =&gt; False
+Else if the module name is a package => False

 <b>Returns:</b>
             bool: It exits True on success, and False otherwise.